peterhinch/micropython-micro-gui/README.md

  A copy of the official driver for OLED displays using the SSD1306 chip is provided.
 The link is to the official file.
  * [Synchronisation primitives](https://github.com/peterhinch/micropython-async/tree/master/v3/primitives).
- The link is to my `uasyncio` support repo.
+ The link is to my `asyncio` support repo.
  * [PCD8544/Nokia 5110](https://github.com/mcauser/micropython-pcd8544.git).
  Displays based on the Nokia 5110 (PCD8544 chip) require this driver.
 It is not provided in this repo.
 The link is to its source.